rwbl/domoticz-micropython-projects/README.md

 To explore how to use the MicroPython programming language running on embedded hardware interfacing with the Domoticz Home Automation System.

 The core of the projects uses the Raspberry Pi Pico W microcontroller, with components like actuators & sensors.
-The microcontroller is acting as a web server or MQTT Autodiscover client communicating with the Domoticz Home Automation System.
+The microcontroller is acting as a web server or MQTT Auto Discovery client communicating with the Domoticz Home Automation System.

 The intention is to provide some practical guidance, inspire ideas .. but not to explain Domoticz nor programming languages.